meltyourface/blank/posts/Dragon-symbolism/Five-Dragon-Metamorphosis-Ritual/index.md

 ---
 Ritual Name: The Five Dragon Aspects Metamorphosis

-Goal: To harness the energies of the five revered Dragon aspects (Earth, Fire, Water, Air, and Spirit) and catalyze profound personal metamorphosis.
+**Goal**: To harness the energies of the five revered Dragon aspects (Earth, Fire, Water, Air, and Spirit) and catalyze profound personal metamorphosis.

 Essential components:
 1. Symbolic items